datalad/datalad/docs/source/design/progress_reporting.rst

-This basic idea is to use an instance of datalad's loggers to emit log messages with particular attributes that are picked up by :py:class:`datalad.log.ProgressHandler`, and are acted on differently, depending on configuration and conditions of a session (e.g., interactive terminal sessions vs.  non-interactive usage in scripts).
-This variable behavior is implemented via the use of log filters and handlers.
+This basic idea is to use an instance of datalad's loggers to emit log messages with particular attributes that are picked up by :py:class:`datalad.log.ProgressHandler` (derived from py:class:`logging.Handler`), and are acted on differently, depending on configuration and conditions of a session (e.g., interactive terminal sessions vs.  non-interactive usage in scripts).
+This variable behavior is implemented via the use of py:mod:`logging` standard library log filters and handlers.
 Roughly speaking, :py:class:`datalad.log.ProgressHandler` will only be used for interactive sessions.
 In non-interactive cases, progress log messages are inspected by :py:func:`datalad.log.filter_noninteractive_progress`, and are either discarded or treated like any other log message (see